-For additional help on how to access our resources and services, please speak to any member of staff at the Library Helpdesk or contact your Subject Liaison Librarian.
+For additional help on how to access our resources and services, please speak to any member of staff at the Library Helpdesk or contact your Academic Liaison Librarian.

 Alternatively you may email or contact us by telephone on +44 (0)1895 266141.